Firewalls and Network Security Fundamentals

 Intrusion Prevention and Deep Packet Inspection

-Intrusion prevention systems analyze network traffic for patterns that indicate attack activity.
+IPS systems detect and block attack patterns in network traffic, but signature-based detection lags behind novel exploits and anomaly-based detection requires ongoing tuning to manage false positives.
 Some are signature-based, looking for known attack patterns.
 Others use anomaly detection, looking for behavior that deviates from normal network activity.

 Signature-based detection is straightforward conceptually: you maintain a database of signatures that match known exploits or malware.
 When traffic matches a signature, you block it.
 The problem is that new exploits and new malware are constantly being created, so your signatures are always out of date.
 A skilled attacker will modify their malware slightly to avoid triggering known signatures.
 Signature-based detection is effective at blocking common attacks and known threats but won't catch novel exploits.